 The curriculum purposefully combines training with performance.
 Ensemble theater making and devising, in the practical context of Shakespeare performance.
 They are inextricably linked, each influences the other.
 Once the shows open we will continue training for several hours a day, as we understand the performance to be not the end, but the jumping off point for further discovery.

 Why the combination of Ensemble and Devised Theater with Shakespeare?
 Because Shakespeare wrote for an ensemble, a team who knew each other, trusted each other, took care of each other and his plays.
 Because young theater artists are resilient, gutsy, and welcoming to rigor and new performance and theater making practices.
 Because Shakespeare and young artists are magic together.
 A breathtaking esprit de corps.
 Loads of potential for theatrical trouble.

-When we return for the full Make Trouble program in 2018, it will be a 6-week summer intensive that combines training with performing.
-For both college students and recently graduated college students, we will invite 14 students to join us for our summer repertory ensemble.
+Each year, Make Trouble runs a 5-week summer intensive that combines training with performing, for both college students and recent college graduates.
+We invite 12-14 students to join us for our summer repertory ensemble.

 Expect to work in a rigorous, conservatory style training as an invested, committed ensemble.
 Living, training, rehearsing and performing two Shakespeare plays together as a generous, open-hearted team.
 Generosity, kindness, curiosity, an eagerness to create, openness to get into theatrical trouble.
 These are qualities we are looking for as we build the Trouble Ensemble.

 Ensemble Performance in Repertory.
 As an ensemble, we will study, research, take apart, grapple with, put back together again, rehearse, create, and perform Shakespeare's plays in rotating repertory.
 Students will be cast in two shows and have rehearsals each day for both plays.